Ras Smith

 RasTafari I. "Ras" Smith (born December 29, 1987) is an American politician from Iowa.
-He has served in the Iowa House of Representatives since 2017, as a legislator from District 62.
+He served in the Iowa House of Representatives from 2017 to 2023, as a legislator from District 62.

 Personal life, education, and early career

 RasTafari Smith was named for the royal title and given name of Haile Selassie.
 The name was selected by his mother, Belinda Creighton-Smith, a pastor.
 Smith's father L. C. is a retired factory worker for John Deere.
 His brothers include Rameses and Myron.
 Smith is married to Amelia, an educator, with whom he has two children.

 Smith was raised in northeast Waterloo, Iowa, and attended Northern University High School in Cedar Falls, Iowa.
 He enrolled at Wartburg College and Iowa State University before completing a bachelor's degree in exercise science at the University of Northern Iowa.
 Smith then worked as the strength and conditioning coach at Waterloo East High School and volunteered as a member of the high school's American football coaching staff.
 He left East High to work at a Target Corporation distribution center, then joined Four Oaks, a special education program, as a counselor and later, shift leader.
 During his time at Four Oaks, Smith worked toward a master's degree in leisure, youth and human services from the University of Northern Iowa.
 After completing his master's degree, Smith began working for Communities In Schools.